He’s running for mayor of his Mexican city. He’s also wanted by the DEA.

 News broke in May that a Morena mayoral candidate in the state of Yucatán, Clemente Julián Cano Chan, had been imprisoned in the United States in the 2010s for trafficking heroin.
 Cano declined requests for comment.
 He, too, remains the party’s candidate.
 Mexico’s electoral law does not allow candidates to run for office if they face criminal charges in the country, but neither pending nor previous charges in foreign countries serve as barriers.

-In Oaxaca, a Morena mayor, Lizbeth Victoria Huerta, was jailed last month in connection with the disappearance of a Mexican-British activist.
+In Oaxaca state, a Morena mayor, Lizbeth Victoria Huerta, was jailed last month in connection with the disappearance of a Mexican British activist.
 Morena had backed her candidacy for months as corruption allegations mounted.
 She is remains in jail and could not be reached for comment.

 In the municipality of Tejupilco, Morena’s mayoral candidate, Manuel Anthony Domínguez Vargas, was accused by the national electoral commission in 2020 of illegally distributing public resources as part of his campaign.
-He is also accused of threatening a local journalist, Nevith Condés, who was later killed, murdered, a case that remains unsolved.
+He is also accused of threatening a local journalist, Nevith Condés, who was later killed, a case that remains unsolved.
 He could not be reached for comment.

 “Morena right now offers powerful actors on the ground, including armed groups, the best chance at gaining access to the state in many areas,” said Falko Ernst, a senior Mexico analyst with the International Crisis Group.
 “The party hasn’t introduced any mechanisms to prevent this from happening.
 It’s being permitted.”

-López Obrador, who campaigned on a security strategy of “abrazos, no balazos” — hugs, not bullets — has expanded the domestic role of the country’s military, but has done little to limit the enormous political and physical power exercised by organized crime.
+López Obrador, who campaigned on a security strategy of “abrazos, no balazos” — hugs, not bullets — has expanded the domestic role of the country’s military but has done little to limit the enormous political and physical power exercised by organized crime.
 He has been an outspoken critic of the DEA’s presence in Mexico.

 As Morena fields scores of new candidates from cartel-controlled municipalities, a fundamental tension is emerging in the party’s expansion.
 A party that was born of López Obrador’s promises to fight corruption now risks having more of its elected officials and candidates exposed as having links to graft and drug trafficking.